 Resolution, dynamics and staging are all pretty solid.
 While the Auteur does not have the level of micro-detail as lower priced models like the HD800, Hifiman HE6 or Stax L700, it’s still pretty capable and much more resolving than everything below $500.
 The staging, in particular, is quite nice and wide, noticeably larger than the Aeolus, Elex or most open headphones I’ve heard below $1500.
 The macro-dynamics are excellent, in my opinion quite close to the Focal Elex / Clear or Hifiman HE-6.

 I enjoy a lot the Auteur, and these impressions have been done with the stock pads, simply called Auteur perforated lambskin pads.
 Eikon perforated lambskin pads are also quite good, but they sound a bit more annoying to me in the mid-treble, and we loose some staging width.
-I plan to try some suede pad options soon.

 The Auteur simply replaced the Aeolus as my favorite relaxing headphones, as they are very natural sounding without particular flaw in sound, build and comfort.